Whether you're searching for the best ice cream on the island, or a quiet garden-like cafe, discover the best of Mallorca at these five cafes.

 07001 Palma, Islas Baleares

 This local chain of Palma bakeries have made and served ensaïmadas since 1910.
 If you wonder what those big, flat boxes are that you see in the airports or around town, it's likely its a St. Cristo ensaïmada.
 According to a local baker, the salty sea air is what makes ensaïmadas fluffy and soft since the dough rises differently due to the salt in the air.
 Explore various flavors such as chocolate, creme, fruit and marzipan.
+I recommend eating the regular, traditional ensaïmadas and then venture to a specialty flavor like the creme.

 What's your favorite cafe in Palma de Mallorca?
 Let's Connect!